 The newly appointed CPO knew, from experience, that the only way to save the Business Kingdom was selecting animals with the same skills as those, which saved his life, and to train the existing population to overcome their fear of change.

 He first rebuilt the HR’s team, who then went through a rigorous selection of all the key animals destined to rule over the kingdom.

-CPO knew that things could change in very unusual and unpredictable ways and that the talents, needed today to face Disruption, could become obsolete very soon.
+CPO knew that things could change in very unusual and unpredictable ways.
+The talents, needed today to face Disruption, could become obsolete very soon.
 He therefore decided to build a

-which every creature of the kingdom happily attended to keep learning new skills, to acquire a change-friendly mindset, to reflect from the history of their past, to envisage together new possible futures and to just give space to their creative minds.
+Every creature of the kingdom happily attended it and kept learning new skills.
+They acquired a change-friendly mindset, by reflecting from the history of their past.
+They envisaged together new possible futures and gave space to their creative minds.
 That was a lot of fun!

 The newly formed Business Kingdom quickly embraced change, envisaged innovative ways to get their territory back and protected it from future attacks.

-The pond grew back to be a gorgeous place, where beauty was defined not only by the plumage quality of its birds, but by how good a learner every animal was, by specific talent and by like-minded natures.
+The pond grew back to be a gorgeous place: beauty was defined not only by the plumage quality of its birds, but by how good a learner every animal was, by specific talent and by like-minded natures.

-The King had no choice but admitting that HR’s intervention saved his realm and appointed HR as Viceroy, giving her the very important strategic role of acting as change agent, continually identifying where the best animal-capital value was and creating the right organisation systems that could facilitate it.
+The King had no choice but admitting that HR’s intervention saved his realm.
+He appointed HR as Viceroy, giving her the very important strategic role of acting as change agent.
+Her mission was to consistently identify where the best animal-capital value was and to create the right organisation systems which could facilitate its development.